top of page

 We want to position the puller arms at two of the widest points on the impeller.
 This helps center the tool on the shaft, which is critical for a straight pull.

-After that, we grab a 9/16 wrench and start tightening the threaded rod.
+After that, we grab a 9/16" wrench and start tightening the threaded rod.

 The bearing in the tool takes the load, which makes it easier to apply pressure and pull the impeller out smoothly.

-You can see how the arms stay evenly positioned along both sides of the impeller.
+You can see how the arms stay evenly positioned on both sides of the impeller.
+The tool stays centered and the shaft stays aligned, because both arms engage equally and center the pull inside the bore.

 Related Marine Maintenance Videos